 Ang Mo Kio park UTOPIA VERIFIED AUG 2012

-A number of small parks and darker alleys afford late-night cruisers a place to haunt.
+A number of small parks and darker alleys afford late-night cruisers a place to haunt, although growing less popular with the advent of cruising on smart devices.
 Cruising by car remains popular, especially along Telok Ayer and Amoy St. Amoy St is a cruising spot for all types especially from 10pm onwards.
-Very happening and the parks are great for meetings.
+Parks are also meeting spots.
 There is also a 24-hour ramen/western food restaurant open at the corner of Amoy St and near the Amoy St market.
 A hang out in the wee hours after clubbing.

 Katong Park UTOPIA VERIFIED AUG 2012